Optimizing Distributed ML Communication with Fused Computation-Collective Operations: Background

 \section{Background}

-In this section, we first illustrate the communication bottleneck observed in modern day distributed ML models.
-We then elaborate on the All-to-All communication bottleneck in DLRM as we use it to demonstrate the effectiveness of our approach.
-Finally, we provide a background on GPU-initiated communication.
+In this section, we first illustrate the communication bottleneck observed in several distributed ML applications: DLRM, Transformers, and MoEs.
+We then provide a background on GPU-initiated communication and intra-kernel networking.